Wayne Highlands School District is CLOSED on Friday, November 22, 2024.

 Email

 All uses of the email system must be consistent with the mission of the Wayne Highlands School District.
-All staff are to check their email account daily, and appropriate responses are expected within a reasonable period of time (one (1) Business Day).
+All staff are to check their email account daily, and appropriate responses are expected within a reasonable period of time (1-2 business day).
 Guidelines for email use include, but are not limited to, the following:

 1. Harassment, whether through language, frequency, or size of messages is prohibited.